 Climate modelers themselves tend to be defensive and conservative.
 This is understandable in being under pressure to create a clear crystal ball upon which public policy may be reliably made.
-John Fyfe perhaps typifies climate scientists when he says that “it’s a bit too early to get wound up.”
+John Fyfe perhaps typifies climate scientists when he said in 2020 that “it’s a bit too early to get wound up.”

 The foregoing analysis only casts climate models and their creators into doubt.
 The relevant itch that still needs scratching is what level of atmospheric warming is likely to happen.